jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t0001-init/default/divergences.md

     CF: free_ref_entry at ref-cache.c:65:3
     CT: clear_ref_dir at ref-cache.c:80:0
     CF: clear_ref_dir at ref-cache.c:84:2
-    CT: Jump to external code
+    CT: Jump to external code for _free
-    CF: Jump to external code
+    CF: Jump to external code for _free
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _free
     RF: clear_ref_dir at ref-cache.c:86:1
     CF: free_ref_entry at ref-cache.c:67:2
-    CT: Jump to external code
+    CT: Jump to external code for _free
-    CF: Jump to external code
+    CF: Jump to external code for _free
     CT: External code
     [...79 more events...]
   Occurrences: 2

 Uncategorised
   Events:
-    CT: Jump to external code
+    CT: Jump to external code for _memcpy
-    CF: Jump to external code
+    CF: Jump to external code for _memcpy
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memcpy
-    RF: fspathcmp at dir.c:78:2
-    CF: treat_path at dir.c:2290:2
-    CT: strbuf_setlen at strbuf.h:161:0
-    RF: strbuf_setlen at strbuf.h:169:1
-    CF: treat_path at dir.c:2291:2
-    CT: strbuf_addstr at strbuf.h:304:0
-    CF: strbuf_addstr at strbuf.h:305:20
+    CF: traverse_trees at tree-walk.c:468:19
   Occurrences: 1

 Uncategorised
   Events:
-    CT: Jump to external code
+    CT: Jump to external code for _memset
-    CF: Jump to external code
+    CF: Jump to external code for _memset
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memset
-    RF: git_fopen at fopen.c:37:1
-    CT: git_fopen at fopen.c:19:21
-    CF: git_fopen at fopen.c:19:21
-    CT: git_fopen at fopen.c:19:21
-    CF: git_fopen at fopen.c:22:13
+    CF: cmd_add at add.c:502:19
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+  Occurrences: 2

+Uncategorised
+  Events:
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+  Occurrences: 13

+Uncategorised
+  Events:
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
-    CT: Jump to external code
+    CT: Jump to external code for ___bzero
-    CF: Jump to external code
+    CF: Jump to external code for ___bzero
     CT: External code
+    RF: Jump to external code for ___bzero
+    CF: repo_init_revisions at revision.c:1901:26
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+    CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for ___bzero
-    RF: git_fopen at fopen.c:37:1
-    RF: git_fopen at fopen.c:0:0
-    RF: git_fopen at fopen.c:0:0
+    CF: repo_init_revisions at revision.c:1901:26
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
-  Occurrences: 144
+  Occurrences: 1

 Uncategorised
   Events:
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+    CT: External code
+    RF: Jump to external code for ___bzero
+    CF: repo_init_revisions at revision.c:1901:26
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+    CT: External code
+    RF: Jump to external code for ___bzero
+    CF: repo_init_revisions at revision.c:1901:26
-    CT: Jump to external code
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+    CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for ___bzero
+    CF: repo_init_revisions at revision.c:1901:26
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
   Occurrences: 1

 Uncategorised
   Events:
-    CT: add_to_trie at path.c:183:0
-    CF: add_to_trie at path.c:203:11
-    CT: make_trie_node at path.c:167:0
-    CF: make_trie_node at path.c:168:26
-    CT: xcalloc at wrapper.c:143:0
-    CF: xcalloc at wrapper.c:149:2
-    CT: memory_limit_check at wrapper.c:18:0
-    RF: memory_limit_check at wrapper.c:35:1
-    CF: xcalloc at wrapper.c:150:8
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
-    CT: Jump to external code
+    CT: Jump to external code for ___bzero
-    CF: Jump to external code
+    CF: Jump to external code for ___bzero
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for ___bzero
-    RF: xcalloc at wrapper.c:155:2
-    CF: make_trie_node at path.c:169:18
+    CF: repo_init_revisions at revision.c:1901:26
-    CT: Jump to external code
+    CT: Jump to external code for ___bzero
-    CF: Jump to external code
+    CF: Jump to external code for ___bzero
     CT: External code
+    RF: Jump to external code for ___bzero
+    CF: repo_init_revisions at revision.c:1901:26
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+    CT: External code
+    RF: Jump to external code for ___bzero
+    CF: repo_init_revisions at revision.c:1901:26
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+    CT: External code
+    RF: Jump to external code for ___bzero
+    CF: repo_init_revisions at revision.c:1902:2
+    CT: Jump to external code for _memcpy
+    CF: Jump to external code for _memcpy
+    CT: External code
+    RF: Jump to external code for _memcpy
+    CF: repo_init_revisions at revision.c:1902:2
+    CT: Jump to external code for _memcpy
+    CF: Jump to external code for _memcpy
+  Occurrences: 1

+Uncategorised
+  Events:
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+    CT: External code
+    RF: Jump to external code for ___bzero
+    CF: repo_init_revisions at revision.c:1901:26
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+    CT: External code
+    RF: Jump to external code for ___bzero
+    CF: repo_init_revisions at revision.c:1901:26
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+    CT: External code
+    RF: Jump to external code for ___bzero
+    CF: repo_init_revisions at revision.c:1901:26
+    CT: Jump to external code for ___bzero
+    CF: Jump to external code for ___bzero
+    CT: External code
+    RF: Jump to external code for ___bzero
+    CF: repo_init_revisions at revision.c:1902:2
+    CT: Jump to external code for _memcpy
+    CF: Jump to external code for _memcpy
+    CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memcpy
-    CF: make_trie_node at path.c:171:24
+    CF: repo_init_revisions at revision.c:1902:2
+    CT: Jump to external code for _memcpy
+    CF: Jump to external code for _memcpy
+    CT: External code
+    [...4 more events...]
+  Occurrences: 1

+Uncategorised
+  Events:
+    CT: Jump to external code for _realloc
+  Occurrences: 1

+Uncategorised
+  Events:
+    CT: Jump to external code for _signal
   Occurrences: 6

 Uncategorised
   Events:
+    CT: Jump to external code for _signal
+    CF: Jump to external code for _signal
+    CT: External code
+    RF: Jump to external code for _signal
+  Occurrences: 2

+Uncategorised
+  Events:
+    CT: Jump to external code for _signal
+    CF: Jump to external code for _signal
+    CT: Jump to external code for _sigprocmask
+    CF: Jump to external code for _sigprocmask
+  Occurrences: 1

+Uncategorised
+  Events:
+    CT: Jump to external code for _sigprocmask
+  Occurrences: 1

+Uncategorised
+  Events:
+    CT: Jump to external code for _sigprocmask
+    CT: Jump to external code for _signal
+  Occurrences: 1

+Uncategorised
+  Events:
     CT: add_to_trie at path.c:183:0
-    CF: add_to_trie at path.c:228:11
-    CT: add_to_trie at path.c:183:0
     CF: add_to_trie at path.c:203:11
     CT: xmalloc at wrapper.c:71:0
     CF: xmalloc at wrapper.c:72:9
     CT: do_xmalloc at wrapper.c:46:0
     CF: do_xmalloc at wrapper.c:49:6
     CT: memory_limit_check at wrapper.c:18:0
     RF: memory_limit_check at wrapper.c:35:1
     CF: do_xmalloc at wrapper.c:51:8
-    CT: Jump to external code
+    CT: Jump to external code for _malloc
-    CF: Jump to external code
+    CF: Jump to external code for _malloc
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _malloc
     RF: do_xmalloc at wrapper.c:68:1
-    RF: xmalloc at wrapper.c:72:2
+    RF: xmalloc at wrapper.c:0:0
     CF: add_to_trie at path.c:204:3
-    CT: Jump to external code
+    CT: Jump to external code for _memcpy
-    CF: Jump to external code
+    CF: Jump to external code for _memcpy
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memcpy
     CF: add_to_trie at path.c:208:22
     CT: xstrndup at wrapper.c:113:0
     CF: xstrndup at wrapper.c:114:12
-    CT: Jump to external code
+    CT: Jump to external code for _memchr
-    CF: Jump to external code
+    CF: Jump to external code for _memchr
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memchr
     CF: xstrndup at wrapper.c:115:9
+    CT: xmemdupz at wrapper.c:108:0
+    CF: xmemdupz at wrapper.c:109:9
-    [...33 more events...]
+    [...44 more events...]
-  Occurrences: 1
+  Occurrences: 4

 Uncategorised
   Events:
-    CT: add_to_trie at path.c:183:0
-    CF: add_to_trie at path.c:228:11
     CT: add_to_trie at path.c:183:0
     CF: add_to_trie at path.c:203:11
     CT: xmalloc at wrapper.c:71:0